elyas-syed/terraform-kind-k8s-cluster/README.md

   - 1 control-plane node (manages the cluster)
   - 2 worker nodes (run your workloads)

-- **NodePort Configuration**:
+- **Port Mapping Configuration**:
+  - Container port 80 mapped to host port 80 (HTTP for Ingress)
+  - Container port 443 mapped to host port 443 (HTTPS for Ingress)
-  - Container port 30001 mapped to host port 30001
+  - Container port 30001 mapped to host port 30001 (for NodePort services)
   - Protocol: TCP
   - This allows direct access to services from your local machine